 in Commemoration of the Orangeburg, Massacre

 The basis for Center for Creative Partnerships has always been collaboration to achieve success.
-The Orangeburg National Center for Justice already has significant partners in the Orangeburg County Council and the City of Orangeburg.
+The Orangeburg All-Star Justice Center already has significant partners in the Orangeburg County Council, the City of Orangeburg and the South Carolina Humanities.
+We would like to thank Glenn Walters, Attorney, who contributed his time for the acquisition of the property.
 We are in touch with the families of the heroes killed and wounded in the Orangeburg Massacre.
 We will be looking toward participation by the community and outreach throughout the country.

 Based on LDHI Lowcountry Digital History Initiative